spatie/laravel-medialibrary/README.md

 #### removeMedia

-Remove a media-records ( and generated files) by its id
+Remove a media-record ( and associated generated files) by its id

 ```php
 $user->removeMedia(1);